Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

   - Telephone number is empty, mobile number is set.
 The paragraph mark comes from \$CURRENTUSERMOBILE-PREFIX-NOEMPTY\$
     first.last@example.com
     Mobile: <a href="tel:+43yyy">+43yyy</a>
 ## 15.17.
+Is there a roadmap for future versions?
+There is no binding roadmap for future versions, although I maintain a list of ideas in the 'Contribution opportunities' chapter of '.\docs\CONTRIBUTING.html'.

+Now that Set-OutlookSignatures is cloud aware, the next big thing will probably be supporting Microsoft's signature roaming feature.
+I have already seen a beta version of Outlook handling the new feature, but Microsoft has not yet disclosed an API or other detailed documentation.

+Fixing issues has priority over new features, of course.
+## 15.18.
 What about the new signature roaming feature Microsoft announced?
 Microsoft announced a change in how and where signatures are stored.
 Basically, signatures are no longer stored in the file system, but in the mailbox itself.

 This is a good idea, as it makes signatures available across devices and avoids file naming conflicts which may appear in current solutions.